opensciencegrid/vm-test-runs/README.md

         </domain>

-4. Edit the init script that kicks off tests to not shutdown the machine:
-    1. Run `virt-copy-out -a <IMAGEFILE> /etc/osg-test.init /tmp` where `IMAGEFILE` is your disk image from step 2
-    2. Edit `/tmp/osg-test.init` and put `exit 0` right after the mount command
-    3. Run `virt-copy-in -a <IMAGEFILE> /tmp/osg-test.init /etc`
-5. Define and start the VM with your copy of the xml file:
+4. Define and start the VM with your copy of the xml file:

         virsh create <XML FILE>
-6. Connect to the VM (consult BrianL, Mat or Carl for the password).
+5. Connect to the VM (consult BrianL, Mat or Carl for the password).
 You can use either the domain name or the ID returned by `virsh list`:

         virsh console <DOMAIN>
-7. Cleanup the VM.
+6. Cleanup the VM.
 You can use either the domain name or the ID returned by `virsh list`:

         virsh destroy <DOMAIN>